loft-sh/virtual-cluster/README.md

 # Virtual Kubernetes Cluster

-Virtual Kubernetes Cluster are fully functional Kubernetes clusters but they run inside a namespace of another cluster.
+Virtual Kubernetes Clusters are fully functional Kubernetes clusters but they run inside a namespace of another cluster.
 Virtual Clusters are a part of [loft](https://loft.sh) (see [loft documentation](https://loft.sh/docs/vclusters/basics) for more information)

 ## Why Virtual Clusters?